Main campus of the Georgia Institute of Technology: West Campus

 West Campus was formerly home to Under the Couch, which relocated to the Student Center in the fall of 2010.
 Also within walking distance of West Campus are several late-night eateries, primarily on Northside Drive.
 Engineer's Bookstore, an economical alternative to Georgia Tech's official bookstore, also operated near West Campus until its closure in 2016.
 West campus was home to a convenience store, West Side Market, which closed in 2017.
 Due to limited space, all auto travel proceeds via a network of one-way streets which connects West Campus to Hemphill Avenue and Ferst Drive, the main road of the campus.
-Woodruff Dining Hall, or "Woody's", was the West Campus Dining Hall before its closure in 2017.
-It connected the Woodruff North and Woodruff South undergraduate dorms.
-In 2017, West Village, a multipurpose facility featuring dining options, meeting space, School of Music classrooms, and offices to West Campus, opened.
+Woodruff Dining Hall, or "Woody's", was the West Campus dining hall before its closure in 2017.
+It was replaced by West Village, a multipurpose facility featuring dining options, meeting space, School of Music classrooms, and offices to West Campus.